michaelfaulkner/xy-type-models/README.md

 ## Installation

+xy-type-models is designed to be run from a bash terminal.
+If not using a Unix-based operating system, we therefore suggest that you install a virtual machine of a Unix-based operating system such as Ubuntu.
+Following this, follow the steps below to install and then run the application on your virtual machine.

 To install xy-type-models, clone this repository, navigate to the top xy-type-models directory and run `make`.
 The `make` command creates the eight Fortran executables, and stores them in a new directory called `executables`.
 The Fortran executables simulate the Markov processes.
 Their corresponding source code is contained in the [`src`](src)